diabolicvincent-git/quartz/content/Medizin/TLOC.md

 ---
-bazinga: Transient loss of consciousness
+aliases: Transient loss of consciousness
 tags: a/Pathologie
 ---
 ### Transient loss of consciousness / TLOC